JoshuaMinney/HackingSocietyDocker/README.md

 This is the linux fundamentals docker for the Hacking society 15/10/2025 session To run this, please use your linux virtual machine.
 This is designed for ubuntu, other operating systems may work but not guaranteed.
+This is to be used in conjunction with https://tryhackme.com/jr/HackingSocietyLinuxF

 To download this:
 1) git clone https://github.com/JoshuaMinney/HackingSocietyDocker.git